Markol17/AI-Exercise-Tracker/README.md

 - Clean and rebuild: `npm run build`
 - Type checking: `npm run type-check`
 - Ensure all packages are installed: `npm install`

-## Evolution Path

-This POC is designed to evolve into a production system with:

-- Multi-camera support and calibration
-- Hardware sensors (BLE/load cells)
-- Expanded exercise catalog
-- Advanced temporal models
-- Cloud deployment
-- Analytics dashboards